metalevel-tech/mw-SimpleMathJax/README.md

 	// not mandatory option:
 	// add `class="mwe-math-element"` to the SimpleMathJax's output
-	// in order to apply the same CSS code as extension Math function SimpleMathJaxAddClass( array &$attributes, $tex ) {
+	// in order to apply the same CSS code as of extension Math function SimpleMathJaxAddClass( array &$attributes, $tex ) {
         $attributes['class'] = 'mwe-math-element';
 	}
 	$wgHooks['SimpleMathJaxAttributes'][] = 'SimpleMathJaxAddClass';
 	```

-	In this case we will use Extension:Math features but the formulas will be rendered by Extension:SimpleMathJax.
+	In this case we will use Extension:Math's features but the formulas will be rendered by Extension:SimpleMathJax.
 Here is a demo:

 	![MediaWiki:InternalWhitelist Example](.readme-images/SimpleMathJax-Along-With-Math.gif)